jgfoster/GciForJavaScript/README.md

 To add new function wrappers follow these steps:

 * Identify a new function from `gcits.hf` (pick from the list below);
-* Add it to GciLibrary.load() with the appropriate name, arguments, and return type;
+* Add it to GciLibrary with the appropriate name, arguments, and return type;
-* Add a wrapper function to GciLibrary to provide a JavaScript-like API;
+* Add a wrapper function to GciSession to provide a JavaScript-like API;
 * Add a test to show that it works; and, finally,
 * Submit a pull request!